tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

 -   **corsOptions** to allow cross-origin queries against your index.

--   **encryptionKey** used to encrypted index data at rest with **customer managed keys** in Azure Key Vault.
-To learn more, see [Manage encryption keys in Azure Search](https://docs.microsoft.com/en-us/azure/search/search-security-manage-encryption-keys).
+-   **encryptionKey** used to encrypted index data at rest with your own keys, managed in your Azure Key Vault.
+To learn more, see [Manage encryption keys in Azure Search](https://docs.microsoft.com/azure/search/search-security-manage-encryption-keys).

  The syntax for structuring the request payload is as follows.
 A sample request is provided further on in this topic.